Reformatsky reaction: Reaction mechanism

 Zinc metal is inserted into the carbon-halogen bond of the α-haloester by oxidative addition 1.
 This compound dimerizes and rearranges to form two zinc enolates 2.
+Unlike lithium enolates and Grignard reagents, 2 is less nucleophilic and will not add to another ester group 1.

 The oxygen on an aldehyde or ketone coordinates to the zinc to form the six-member chair like transition state 3.
 A rearrangement occurs in which zinc switches to the aldehyde or ketone oxygen and a carbon-carbon bond is formed 4.
+The resulting zinc alkoxide is also less susceptible to retro-aldol cleavage.

 Acid workup 5,6 removes zinc to yield zinc(II) salts and a β-hydroxy-ester 7.